There is plenty of Under-21 history between Iceland and Denmark as they meet again in Győr in the second round of Group C games.

 • This is Denmark's fourth successive U21 final tournament, and a sixth participation in the eight or 12-team finals.
 They were eliminated in the group stage in 2006, 2011 on home soil, 2017 and 2019, but did reach the semi-finals in 2015, losing 4-1 to eventual champions Sweden.

-• Two years ago in Italy, the Danes were eiminated having finished second in Group B behind eventual runners-up Germany having collected six points from their three games (W2 L1).
+• Two years ago in Italy, the Danes were eliminated having finished second in Group B behind eventual runners-up Germany with six points from their three games (W2 L1).

-• Their results in the 2019 finals meant Denmark had won six of their 15 group stage games in the final tournament overall, losing seven, prior to the 2021 tournament.
+• Denmark have now won seven of their 16 group stage games in the final tournament overall, losing seven.

 • A place in the 2015 semi-finals equalled Denmark's most successful U21 campaign; they also reached the last four in 1992 having previously got to the quarter-finals in 1978 and 1986.

-• Albert Capellas succeeded Niels Frederiksen as coach after those 2019 finals and oversaw an unbeaten qualifying campaign, his side picking up 26 points from their ten matches (W8 D2) to win Group 8 by six points from Romania.
+• Albert Capellas succeeded Niels Frederiksen as coach after those 2019 finals and oversaw an unbeaten qualifying campaign, the Spaniard's side picking up 26 points from their ten matches (W8 D2) to win Group 8 by six points from Romania.

 • Jacob Bruun Larsen provided seven assists in qualifying, more than any other player, and also set up Dreyer's winner against France on Matchday 1.

 Links and trivia